OphiteCorp/vhackos-botnet/README.md

 - [x] Controls the miner.
 Collects a reward and starts a miner
 - [x] Automatically completes a mission and collects a daily reward
 - [x] Periodically scans the network and saves the result to the database
-- [ ] Automatic exploit, bruteforce, log change and bank widthdraw
+- [x] Automatic exploit, bruteforce, log change and bank widthdraw
+- [x] Automatic checking of botnet updates

 ### What is stored in the database
 - Network scanning (user name and UID, IP, level, firewall)